 - Translate the ancient written Star Wars language.

 It’s also possible to play a multiplayer game called “Outpost Control.”
-There you must decide which side to chose – Light Side or Dark Side.
+There, you must decide which side to chose – Light Side or Dark Side.
 The game ends when one side successfully hacks the majority of the door panels.

-7. What Star Wars Characters Can You Meet in Galaxy’s Edge?
+Meet Star Wars Characters in Galaxy’s Edge

 - Chewbacca has been spotted outside the Resistance encampment or wandering Black Spire Outpost.